Frequently Asked Questions About Giving to OSC

 That is entirely between you, your partner (if you have one), and God.

 Here’s some context to consider: On average, American households that give to charity donate $114 per week.
 But that is an average across a wide spectrum of income levels.
-By income level, charitable American households give between 3% and 13% of their income.
-So, for example:
+By income level, charitable American households give between 3% and 13% of their income:

 • American household earning $50,000 to $99,000 per year typically gives about 5% to charity